3 Ingenious DIY Garden Hose Reel Ideas

 - Large wooden box – You don’t have to buy a new one for this material.
 Old pallet boxes from the vegetable market will do just fine.
 Or, if you have the skills and time, you can also opt to custom create your own wooden box.

-- Rod – You can either chose to use a wooden dowel rod or a metal pipe.
+- Rod – You can either choose to use a wooden dowel rod or a metal pipe.
 Again, you don’t have to buy it, unless you really don’t have any on hand.
 If you have scraps from previous projects, take advantage of it.

 - Cable tie